Lawrence H. Cohn: Medical pioneer, researcher, and educator

 He was a consultant in cardiovascular services with emphasis on the organization of the cardiovascular service line.
 As a part of this consultative effort, he had been very involved in advising medical centers strategies for medical device purchases emphasizing standardization and economization as well as efficacy of the products.

-As a pioneering educator, Cohn trained more than 150 residents and fellows at the Brigham and Women's Hospital/Children's Hospital Medical Center Cardiothoracic Surgery Residency Training Program.
-Graduates of this program occupy responsible positions at major medical centers worldwide, including approximately 30 surgeons who are Division Chiefs or Department Chairs.
+As an educator, Cohn trained more than 150 residents and fellows at the Brigham and Women's Hospital/Children's Hospital Medical Center Cardiothoracic Surgery Residency Training Program.
+Graduates of this program occupy responsible positions at medical centers worldwide, including approximately 30 surgeons who are Division Chiefs or Department Chairs.